pantuza/domino-problem/README.md

 computer science stuff.
 Then he look at us with a smiling face and said: "Are you from google generation?".

-We obviosly answer: "hell yeah, we are! rsrs" Then he said: "Let's see if you can solve this problem...", and he described the **Dominó problem**.
+We obviosly answered: "hell yeah, we are! rsrs" Then he said: "Let's see if you can solve this problem...", and he described the **Dominó problem**.
 Luiz is a former economist.
 Nowadays he is a taxi driver that drop puzzles in his passengers!